DucaBarros/GamePong/README.md

 # GamePong
-Pong is a classical arcade game - made with GML
+Pong is a classical arcade game.
+This recreated version is made with GML
 > Original Version Made by NoneClass

 Fonts used: